yoelmatveyev/marthue/INFO.md

 # Programming

-Here is a simple example of a series of Markov-like programs, which ask for a string of binary digits and attach dilimiters to it, followed by a Thue program for binary decrement, followed by another Markov-like block that prints out the result:
+Here is a simple example of a series of Markov-like programs, which ask for a string of binary digits and attach delimiters to it, followed by a Thue program for binary decrement, followed by another Markov-like block that prints out the result:

 #(